-The low monthly cost will protect you should more serious problems arise – something that could otherwise put you financially at risk.
+The low monthly cost will protect you should more serious problems arise, which could otherwise put you financially at risk.
 The plan likely won’t include doctor visits but may cover you in the event of a misdiagnosis or accident.

-Medicaid provides free or low-cost health coverage to millions of Americans under 65, including some low-income people.
-Each state has its own guidelines for eligibility but it is possible to qualify should your income be below a certain level.
+Medicaid provides free or low-cost health coverage to millions of Americans under 65, including some low-income individuals.
+Each state has guidelines for eligibility, but it is possible to qualify should your income be below a certain level.

 Children’s Health Insurance Program

 The Children’s Health Insurance Program (CHIP) provides health coverage to children in families with an income above the level to qualify for Medicaid but can’t afford private coverage.
 The individual must be below 18 years of age and meet their state’s unique requirements.

 Out-of-pocket expense is the portion of medical expenses you are responsible for paying – not including the monthly premium.